 We love to try new micro brews, especially in up-and-coming beer destinations like Vancouver, British Columbia.
 Over the past few years, micro breweries have started to crop up in large number in and around Vancouver.
 Many of these breweries feature up to a dozen or more traditional and unique brews, and most of them have tasting rooms where visitors can stop in for a taster tray, a pint or a pitcher and a bite to eat.

-If you’re a beer fan, make sure you leave at least a full day to explore the major beer areas around town.
-If you don’t have enough time to drive around to the various areas, make sure to check out specific areas, like Yaletown or Main Street, where a few breweries have conglomerated so you can walk between breweries.
+If you’re a beer fan, make sure you leave at least a full day to explore the major beer areas around Vancouver.
+If you don’t have enough time to drive around to everywhere we’ve mentioned, make sure to check out specific areas, like Yaletown or Main Street, where a few Vancouver breweries have conglomerated so you can walk between breweries.

 There are more and more added every day, so it’s impossible for us to keep up with new breweries (thought we will be updating this list periodically).
 Right now, these are what we consider to be the best breweries in Vancouver.
 A stop at any of these breweries will be a great addition to your exploration of the city.

 Main Street Brewery is just the type of place we love to drink a pint.
 The tasting room is roomy, well styled and comfortable.
 And, of course, the beers are great.
 There’s not much in the way of food, just a few little snacks, but that’s plenty to go along with the taster tray that includes favorites like a saison and pilsner.
 Main Street also brews a few sours.